 Ok… now what is the problem with seasonal changes when talking about weight loss?

 Seasonal changes are beautiful.
 But they can really put a cramp in your weight loss goals.
 Some of the ways they can affect you are:

-- Changes in weather: These changes can make you feel less motivated to go for your morning run, less into your cold lunch salad, and more likely to feel under the weather.
+- Changes in weather: These changes can make you feel to go for your morning run, less into your cold lunch salad, and more likely to feel under the weather.